Why We Need Stories More Than Ever

-Since my last blog (can it be three months already?)
-I have drawn on the power of stories in my work and in my personal life, stories to help colleges and universities to understand more about our students’ experiences in these tumultuous times, stories to help sustain community, and stories to build new communities.
+Since my last post (can it be three months already?), I have drawn on the power of stories in my work and in my personal life, stories to help colleges and universities to understand more about our students’ experiences in these tumultuous times, stories to help sustain community, and stories to build new communities.

-I have also joined with my colleagues at Emory University; our group, ETHOS (Emory Telling and Hearing our Stories -- more on this in my next blog), has developed a website for the Emory community to share our stories from the pandemic as a way to connect and re-connect with each other, to help us understand and empathize with our community, and to archive for future generations stories about the pandemic, stories that express our anxiety and apprehension, but also our resilience, our strength and our perseverance as we learn more about ourselves and those we love through these stories.
+I have also joined with my colleagues at Emory University; our group, ETHOS (Emory Telling and Hearing our Stories, more on this in my next post), has developed a website for the Emory community to share our stories from the pandemic as a way to connect and re-connect with each other, to help us understand and empathize with our community, and to archive for future generations stories about the pandemic, stories that express our anxiety and apprehension, but also our resilience, our strength, and our perseverance as we learn more about ourselves and those we love through these stories.